Rurouni Kenshin: The Hokkaido Arc: Reception

 In July 2019, Jump Square announced that Rurouni Kenshin: The Hokkaido Arc had 1.2 million copies in print.
 The first volume debuted at number four on Oricon's list of the best-selling manga with 172,160 copies sold.
 By its sixth week, it had sold 322,520 copies.
 The second volume debuted at number three with 201,590 copies sold, while volume three debuted at number three, selling 111,231 copies.
 Volumes three and four's initial printings of 350,000 copies were some of the highest first printings that Shueisha made for manga between 2019–2020 and 2020–2021 respectively.
 Natalie reported that volume four was the fifth best-selling manga at Tsutaya stores during its first week of release.
 Volume five debuted on the Oricon chart at number six with 108,859 copies sold, while volume six topped the chart in its first week with 75,731 copies sold.
 Volume seven sold 117,720 copies its first week, but peaked at third place on the Oricon chart.
-Volume eight debuted in second place with 95,594 copies sold.
+Volume eight debuted in second place with 95,594 copies sold, and volume nine peaked at number four with 81,380 copies sold in its first week.

 Based on the first volume only, the January 2019 issue of Da Vinci magazine included Rurouni Kenshin: The Hokkaido Arc at number 21 on its annual "Book of the Year" list for 2018.
 The list was voted on by 4,275 book reviewers, writers, and bookstore employees.

+Aniplex producer Masami Niwa expressed interest in a future adaptation of the manga.